Village public houses

 • The White Hart.

-Broughton’s Beer House in Eye was one such building.
-The only reason any record of this survives is because the owner was charged by the police for keeping his house open at unlawful hours.
+Broughton’s Beer House (The Black Horse) in Eye was one such building.
 An edition of the Peterborough Advertiser in November 1860 reported that “Jackson, p.s., stated that on Sunday 4th November he went in plain clothes to Broughton’s house, and saw the landlord with a half-pint of beer in his hand.
 There was a man from Thorney sitting with half-pint mug before him.
 Four other men were present, and there where mugs on the table” it then continues; “Defendant admitted that he had only had the house a fortnight, and being a shoemaker, was obliged to see his customers when they came.
 Ordered to pay 14s expenses, without a conviction”.

 In 1982 there were 67,800 public houses in the United Kingdom.
-By 2019 this had dropped to 47,200 and they are still in decline.
-There’s no doubt, people’s changing lifestyle has put enormous pressure on the traditional local pub.
+By 2024 this had dropped to approximately 45,800 and they are still in decline.
+There’s no doubt the demographic change and people’s changing lifestyle has put enormous pressure on the traditional local pub.
 Nowadays you can have a drink at a restaurant, bar, hotel or club as well as the local pub.
 On top of this has been the rise of the internet, the ever-widening array of alternative leisure pursuits and the increase in cheap supermarket alcohol so more people are drinking at home.
-In 1987 the average price of a pint of lager in the pub was about a £1, today its nearly £4.
-In 2007 the smoking ban in public places came into effect.
-Some say that the smoking ban was the ‘final nail in the coffin’ for the local pub.
+In 1987 the average price of a pint in the pub was about a £1, today its getting close to £5.
+Added to this in 2007 the smoking ban in public places came into effect. which some say was the ‘final nail in the coffin’ for the local pub.
 In 2007 the village still had four working pubs, The Greyhound, The Blue Boar, The Spade and Shovel and The Red Lion, today only the Blue Boar remains open.

 Can politicians save Britain’s pubs?